lyuziyang888-cloud/global-media-and-culture-review-/study-guides/unit-07-review.md

 ```

 **Useful judgement:** A flexible location can gain industrial value by being visible as a production centre while remaining visually invisible on screen.

-## Required Reading

-Havens, T., and Imre, A., "Location as Soft Power in the Media Services Industry: The Case of Hollywood East," pp. 25-41.